Create Your Own Dictionary

 When it comes to learning a new language, some learners like dictionaries.
 They read them.
 They treasure them.
 They worry about getting the best possible dictionary.
 Some people even like monolingual dictionaries, in other words dictionaries that explain the meaning of a foreign language word in the language that they are learning.
-But what is the best method for me?
+I prefer to create my own dictionary.

 Things are even worse with a monolingual dictionary, since the explanation of the meaning of the word I am looking up often contains words that I don’t know.
 I would have to look up those other words in order to understand the explanation, and that explanation may also have words that I don’t know.
 I don’t want to spend my study time leafing through a dictionary.
 I just want to go in and out, as fast as possible.